RomayLala/alx-higher_level_programming/0x00-python-hello_world/README.md

-This script runs the Python script specified by the environment variable $PYFILE.
+This script runs a Python Code saved in the environment variable $PYCODE.